ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 * **Primary Subnet** is assigned to physical hosts for public network access.
 * **Primary Private Subnet** is assigned to physical hosts for management traffic.

 Ensure that the firewall configuration on the selected VLANs does not block the management data traffic.
-Also ensure that all the VLANs that you select are in the same pod.
+Also, ensure that all the VLANs that you select are in the same pod.
 ESXi servers cannot be provisioned on mixed-pod VLANs.
 {:important}

 ### DNS configuration